Easter Adventure Trail

 1. When is the Easter Adventure Trail open?

-The Easter Trail will return over the Easter holidays 2025 from April 12th - 21st inclusive.
+The Easter Trail is running over the Easter holidays 2025 from April 12th - 21st inclusive.
+Gates open at 10am and the last entry is at 2:30pm.

 2. How do I book tickets?

 Tickets are on sale here.
-Early bird tickets will be on sale until March 31st.
 Book in advance for the best price.
 Gate tickets are more expensive and can’t be guaranteed.

 Tickets are non-refundable.
 This is an all-weather trail, so no refunds will be given unless we have to cancel the event for safety reasons.